RobMaple/yoink-css/README.md

 # Yoink
-Yoink allows you to take a CSS-in-JS approach to writing CSS inside template files of other languages and non-js specific projects.
+Yoink allows you to take a CSS-in-JS-like approach to writing CSS inside template files of other languages and non-js specific projects.

 ## Features